acrosdale/cs_242/README.md

 1. Within the root level of the project dir [/cs_242/] run ```docker-compose up```.
 This will start all the required containers.

-2. Before using the search engine load data into the db, create in the lucene and hadoop index. the step to do so are below.
+2. Before using the search engine you should load data into the db, create the lucene and hadoop index.
+The steps to do so are below.

 3. After everthing is up and running click the link to go to the apps main page [http://localhost:1337/twit/](http://localhost:1337/twit/).